Av1-Lv5/alvs.dev/src/content/projects/alvs.md

 ### Design decisions

-The reason i used a classless CSS library [simple.css](https://simplecss.org/) is, it forces me to use semantic HTML, and also i can worry less about the design.
+The reason to use [simple.css](https://simplecss.org/) a classless CSS library is, it forces me to use semantic HTML, also less to worry about the design.

 Sometimes it does confuse me, do I even like minimal design or am I just too lazy to create my own design.
-May be its both and it mostly worked out well for me.
+May be its both and it mostly worked out well for this site.

 ### Plans

--   Like to have a blog, to write about my learnings, personal endeavours, critical decisions, software comparisions, and tech niche my workflows and setups.
+-   Like to have a blog, to write about my learnings, personal endeavours, critical decisions, software comparisions, and my niche in web development, including workflows and setups..

 ### Archives